Twitter Suggests All Users Change Passwords Due To Unprotected Password Storage

 The social network has also apologized to its users, vowing they’re commitied to earning back their trust.

-In January of this year, an undercover video showing Clay Haynes, a senior network security engineer at Twitter, sharing insider information about how this social network operates went viral.
+In January this year, an undercover video showing senior network security engineer at Twitter, Clay Haynes, sharing insider information about how this social network operates went viral.
 The video was recorded by undercover reporters working for Project Veritas, a non-profit organization whose goal, according to their official website, is “investigating and exposing corruption, dishonesty, self-dealing, waste, fraud, and other misconduct.”

 Clay Haynes on the power Twitter employees have: "It's terrifying in my opinion…" "It's very, very dangerous… also it's very creepy Big Brother-ish"